Carl Gatto: Political career

-Carl J. Gatto (December 29, 1937April 10, 2012) was a Republican member of the Alaska House of Representatives, representing the 13th District since 2002.
+Gatto was a politician of the Republican Party.
+He was first elected to the Alaska House of Representatives in 2002 and took office in 2003.
 He served as Chair of the Military & Veterans' Affairs Special Committee, and was a member of the Judiciary Committee, State Affairs Committee, Administrative Regulation Review Committee and the Legislative Council.
 He also served on the Military & Veterans' Affairs, Natural Resources and the Revenue Finance Subcommittees, for the 26th Legislature.
-Before public office Carl Gatto was a paramedic and fire officer for the Anchorage Fire Department.